cefriel/chimera-tutorial/README.md

 	This route shows that the Chimera Mapping template can be used for both lifting and lowering steps of a data harmonization pipeline.
 	The stops.txt file is lifted throught the mappings defined in file [liftingTemplate.vm](./mappings/vtl/liftingTemplate.vm).
 	The obtained RDF triples are then loaded in a RDF graph by using the Chimera Graph Get component.
-	Furthermore a validation of the RDF triples is conducted using the SHACL shape defined in file [gtfsStopShacl.ttl](./shacl-shapes/gtfsStopShacl.ttl) through the Chimera Shacl Component.
+	Furthermore, a validation of the RDF triples is conducted using the SHACL shape defined in file [gtfsStopShacl.ttl](./shacl-shapes/gtfsStopShacl.ttl) through the Chimera Shacl Component.
 	The validated result is then lowered to a csv file by using the mapping defined in file [loweringTemplate.vm](./mappings/vtl/loweringTemplate.vm) by the Chimera Mapping component.

 ### Chimera components and configuration